-In preparation of these consolidated financial statements on a going concern basis, as disclosed in Note 2, management's critical judgement is that the Company will be able to meet its obligations and continue its operations for the next twelve months.
+In preparation of these condensed interim consolidated financial statements on a going concern basis, as disclosed in Note 2 to the condensed interim consolidated financial statements, management's critical judgement is that the Company will be able to meet its obligations and continue its operations for the next twelve months.
 Actual amounts could differ from these estimates.